TikTok Tips & Strategies

 Step 2: Start a Brand New TikTok Project

-Now that your draft is safely saved to your phone, it’s time to start from scratch - but not really.
+Now that your draft is safely saved to your phone, it’s time to start a new project, but not really from scratch.
 You're just setting up a new canvas for your combined video.

 • Go to the TikTok home screen and tap the "+" icon at the bottom center, just as if you were creating a new video from scratch.